Adil-Shahzad17/QuillQuest/README.md

     - Allow users to search and filter content based on post categories.

-  - **Load More Content on Button Click:**
+  - **Ifinite Pagination Scroll:**

     - Users can manually load additional content by clicking the "Load More" button, ensuring a smooth browsing experience.

   - **User Profile Interface:**

-    - A user-friendly profile page where users can view and edit their personal information and preferences.
+    - A user profile page where users can view and edit their personal information and preferences.

   - **Public User Profiles:**
     - A public-facing profile view, enabling users to visit and explore other users' profiles, similar to platforms like Instagram or Facebook.